Oculus et Serpentibus Tarot

 by Mykola Taradaiko

-Theme: Modern RWS with eyes and snakes motif
+Theme: Modern RWS with mystical eye and snake motifs

 Medium: watercolor

-A modern Rider-Waite-Smith based tarot deck by Mykola Taradaiko, characterized by its distinctive use of eyes and snakes within each illustration.
-The artwork features a hand-drawn aesthetic with watercolor textures and bold linework.
+A modern Rider-Waite-Smith based tarot deck by Mykola Taradaiko, featuring prominent eye and snake motifs.
+The artwork combines a hand-drawn aesthetic with vibrant colors and a focus on symbolic imagery.

 About This Deck